earthly/earthly/docs/guides/satellites.md

 * Give us feedback on [Slack](https://earthly.dev/slack) or via GitHub issues
 {% endhint %}

 Earthly Satellites are remote Buildkit instances managed by the Earthly team.
-They allow you to perform builds remotely, retaining cache between runs.
+They allow you to perform builds in the cloud, while retaining cache between runs.

 TODO: Diagram!

 When using Earthly Satellites, even though the build executes remotely, the following pieces of functionality are still available:

-* Build logs are streamed in real-time
+* Build logs are streamed to your local machine in real-time, just as if you were running the build locally
 * Outputs (images and artifacts) resulting from the build are transferred back to your local machine
 * Commands under `LOCALLY` execute on your local machine
 * Secrets available locally, including Docker/Podman credentials are passed to the satellite whenever needed by the build